isb-cgc/readthedocs/docs/source/sections/webapp/project data upload.rst

 A New Project
 -------------
 To start an entirely new project, users should click on the **Upload Project Data** link on the front page of the Webapp.
 This will bring up a form where a new project can be defined.
 Users should fill out the required fields and any optional fields that would be helpful.
 Clicking on **Select File(S)** button will bring up a dialog to select the file with data.

-Note that you can upload multiple files in a single step.
+**NOTE:** You can upload multiple files in a single step.
 The **Type** drop-down should be used to indicated what data type the file represents.
 If the data type is one of the choices besides **Other**, the file will have to conform to the specifications listed at the top of this page_.

 .. image:: MouseProject.png